ryan-nz/aspnet-core/PilotWorksAPI/README.md

 ## Software Prerequisites
 - Visual Studio 2017
-- MySql running on docker (PS.
-I will test on MySql server on docker of Linux)
+- MS SQLExpress (PS.
+Refer to 'PilotWorksAPI-ForMySql' for MySql server running on Linux docker hosted on Windows 10)

 ## Some key points to complete this project